aimeewoods/100daysofcoding/README.md

 Day 23: Python Modules.
 ______________________
-Up until now, I've felt totally lost and when I looked at code, it felt as if I was reading ancient hieroglyphs with no key to interpret what I was seeing.
+Up until now, I've felt totally lost and when I looked at code.
+It felt as if I was reading ancient hieroglyphs with no key to interpret what I was seeing.
 Today, all the puzzle pieces finally started falling into place.
 I watched Harvard's CS50 Python section and I was able to absolutely nail the answers to questions and accurately predict the code.
 It felt pretty awesome and gave me a lot of hope.